 As children start to grow up and take in the world around them, experiencing nature and the great outdoors is a wonderful educational tool as well as a means of developing both their personality and imaginative spirit.

-There is a lot of literature available online about how horse-riding is beneficial to children with behavioural and learning difficulties; how the bond created between horse and child is a precious partnership that cannot be replicated.
+There is a lot of literature available online about how horse-riding is beneficial to children with behavioural and learning difficulties; how the bond created between pony and child is a precious partnership that cannot be replicated.
 And this is all completely true, but we also want to promote the value in horse riding for all children – not just those who struggle in schooling and social situations.

 Learning to – and enjoying the thrill of – riding a horse is a spectacular way to engage children in the world away from their bedroom or television screen.
 To prove our point, we have compiled a list of five of our favourite reasons why your child could, and should, learn to ride a horse.

 1. Promotes health and fitness